15 Fantastic Church Fundraising Ideas

 4. Can you combine multiple church fundraising ideas?

-There’s a lot more to consider when identifying great fundraising ideas—like technology and how it changes generosity within the church.
 Learn how your church can best respond to the digital giving trends that are currently affecting the ways your community expresses generosity.
-Download your free copy of the popular resource, 2018 Digital Giving Trends in The Church today.
+Explore our popular article Church Trends to Watch in 2024 for more insights.

 Featured Content